Energy Resources and Waste

 Waste Management

-Procurement Policies within the Waste Management Plan
+Procurement Policy for Waste Management Plan

-03 Prioritize purchasing products with minimal packaging
+01 Prioritize purchasing products with minimal or no packaging

 Waste Management Performance Results